-- A management authority (MA) is responsible for some subset of substrate components: providing operational stability for those components, ensuring the components behave according to acceptable use policies, and executing the resource allocation wishes of the component owner. - A slice authority (SA) is responsible for the behavior of a set of slices, vouching for the researchers running experiments in each slice and taking appropriate action should the slice misbehave. - A user is a person playing one or more roles in a facility-a researcher that wishes to run an experiment or service in a slice, an operator that manages some part of the substrate, a PI at an institution that conducts research on the facility, or an owner that contributes resources to a facility.
+- A management authority (MA) is responsible for some subset of substrate components: providing operational stability for those components, ensuring the components behave according to acceptable use policies, and executing the resource allocation wishes of the component owner. - A slice authority (SA) is responsible for one or more slices.
+It names and registers the slices and enables users to access and control their slices.
+The SA must provide a contact interface to obtain information about the slice or to respond to any perceived misbehavior by the slice.
+MAs have the right to select which SAs are empowered to create slices on their resources. - A user is a person playing one or more roles in a facility a researcher that wishes to run an experiment or service in a slice, an operator that manages some part of the substrate, a PI at an institution that conducts research on the facility, or an owner that contributes resources to a facility.